Torsion groups do not act on $2$-dimensional $\mathrm{CAT}(0)$ complexes: Triples of generators

-Finally, we prove that $\psi$ is a near-immersion.
-Suppose that there is an edge $e\subset \Delta$ with midpoint $m$ where $\psi$ is not a local embedding.
-Let $T,T'\subset \Delta$ be the triangles containing $e$ and let $y,y'$ be the vertices opposite to $e$ in $T,T'$.
-As in the proof of Lemma~\ref{lem:min surface}, we have $T\neq T'$.
-Consider the path $\delta$ as in the proof of Lemma~\ref{lem:min surface}.
-If $y=y'$, then we can modify $\Delta$ as in the proof of Lemma~\ref{lem:min surface}.
-If $y\neq y'$, then we collapse intervals of appropriate foliation in $T\cup T'$.
+If $y\neq y'$, then we collapse intervals of the appropriate foliation in $T\cup T'$.
 Unless $\delta$ has both endpoints on $\partial \Delta$, this does not change the homeomorphism type of~$\Delta$.
-If both endpoints of $\delta$ are on the path $P$ (resp.\ $Q,R$), then together with $T$ and $T'$ we remove the entire disc bounded by $\delta$ and a subpath of $P$ (resp.\ $Q,R$), and we identify the two remaining edges of $T,T'$.
-If the endpoints of $\delta$ lie on two distinct paths, say $P$ and $Q$, then we do the same using a subpath of $P\cup Q$ ($P\cap Q$ is replaced here by $v$ identified with $v'$).
-After finitely many such operations we will arrive at a near-immersion. \end{proof}
+If both endpoints of $\delta$ are on the path $P$ (resp.\ $Q,R$), then together with $T$ and $T'$ we remove the entire disc bounded by $\delta$ and a subpath of~$P$ (resp.\ $Q,R$), and we identify the two remaining edges of $T,T'$.
+If the endpoints of $\delta$ lie on two distinct paths, say $P$ and $Q$, then we do the same using a subpath of $P\cup Q$ ($P\cap Q$ is replaced here by $y$ identified with $y'$). \end{proof}